jadijadi/lpic1book/content/1023_manage_shared_libraries.md

 As you can see, `ldd` tells us that the `/sbin/ldconfig` is not dynamically linked but shows us the libraries needed by `/bin/ls`.

-#### symbolic links for libraries
+#### Symbolic links for libraries

 If you are writing a program and you use udev functions, you will ask for a library called _libudev.so.1_.
 But a Linux distro, might call its version of udev library _libudev.so.1.4.0_.
-How can we solve this problem? with **symbolic links** you will learn more about this in next chapters but for short, a symbolic name is a new name for the same file.
+How can we solve this problem?
+With **symbolic links** you will learn more about this in next chapters but for short, a symbolic name is a new name for the same file.

 I will check the same thing on my system.
-First I'll find where the libudev.so.1 on my system is:
+First, I'll find where the libudev.so.1 on my system is:

 ```text
 # locate libudev.so.1
 /lib/i386-linux-gnu/libudev.so.1
 ```

-and then will check that file:
+And then will check that file:

 ```text
 # ls -la /lib/i386-linux-gnu/libudev.so.1
 lrwxrwxrwx 1 root root    16 Nov 13 23:05 /lib/i386-linux-gnu/libudev.so.1 -> libudev.so.1.4.0
 ```

-As you can see, this is a symbolic link pointing to the version of libudev I have installed \(1.4.0\) so even if a software says it need libudev.so.1, my system will use its libusdev.so.1.4.0.
+As you can see, this is a symbolic link pointing to the version of libudev I have installed \(1.4.0\) so even if a software says it needs libudev.so.1, my system will use its libusdev.so.1.4.0.

 #### Dynamic library configs

-As most of other linux tools, dynamic linking is also configured using a text config file.
+As with most other Linux tools, dynamic linking is also configured using a text config file.
 It is located at _/etc/ld.so.conf_.
 On an Ubuntu system it just points to other config files in `/etc/ld.so.conf.d/` but all those lines can be included in the main file too:

 ```text
 # cat /etc/ld.so.conf